-The standard stop smoking service recommended by NICE Guideline (2021) NG209 consists of advice, behavioural support, the provision of Nicotine Replacement Therapy, NRT and vapes.
+The standard stop smoking service recommended by NICE Guideline (2021) NG209 consists of advice, behavioural support, the provision of Nicotine Replacement Therapy (NRT), and vapes.
 Evidence from a range of studies indicate that smokers with mental health problems

-- are more likely to report motivation to stop smoking7 and show harm reduction behaviours including cutting down, using e-cigarettes, and using NRT - require more intensive support to quit - may have higher quit rates if treatments are adapted or tailored to meet their needs
+- are more likely to report motivation to stop smoking^[1] and show harm reduction behaviours including cutting down, using e-cigarettes, and using NRT; - require more intensive support to quit; and - may have higher quit rates if treatments are adapted or tailored to meet their needs

-Results of the Smoking Cessation Intervention for Severe Mental Illness (SCIMITAR) trial, involving heavy smokers with bipolar disorder or schizophrenia and published in the Lancet, 2019 showed that bespoke intervention utilising combined behavioural and pharmacological aids was effective in reducing the high levels of smoking among those with SMI with a significant proportion quitting at 6 months though waning by 12 months which means more effort is needed for sustained outcome8.
+Results of the Smoking Cessation Intervention for Severe Mental Illness (SCIMITAR) trial, involving heavy smokers with bipolar disorder or schizophrenia and published in the Lancet, 2019 showed that bespoke intervention utilising combined behavioural and pharmacological aids was effective in reducing the high levels of smoking among those with SMI with a significant proportion quitting at 6 months though waning by 12 months which means more effort is needed for sustained outcomes^[2].

-In addition, response from local survey of people with SMI showed majority have either made a previous quit attempt or have considered quitting in past 12 months.
-The impact of smoking on their physical health was main reason stated for wanting to quit.
-A workshop held on June 2023, which included providers and professionals working around mental health conditions, recommended a tailored and flexible community based model of service with a range of interventions including vape and Nicotine Replacement Therapy, NRT, as well as group support to maximise opportunity to reduce harm from cigarettes.
+In addition, responses from a local survey of people with SMI showed the majority have either made a previous quit attempt or have considered quitting in past 12 months.
+The impact of smoking on their physical health was the main reason stated for wanting to quit.
+A workshop held on June 2023, which included providers and professionals working around mental health conditions, recommended a tailored and flexible community-based model of service with a range of interventions including vape and NRT, as well as group support to maximise opportunity to reduce harm from cigarettes.

-In view of the above collective evidence and recommendations including findings from the SMI survey and local workshop, the service will be a community-based specialist service provided by staff with knowledge and experience of mental health conditions and trained to https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6546931/#bib10 deliver stop smoking support to those with SMI.
-It will provide tailored, intensive and flexible support to enable those with SMI to either quit smoking and or reduce the amount of tobacco smoked and is proposed to offer the following:
+In view of the above collective evidence and recommendations including findings from the SMI survey and local workshop, the service will be a community-based specialist service provided by staff with knowledge and experience of mental health conditions and trained to deliver stop smoking support to those with SMI.
+It will provide tailored, intensive and flexible support to enable those with SMI to either quit smoking and/or reduce the amount of tobacco smoked and is proposed to offer the following: